 A bigger lever?

-The hydrological cycle, (the way that water moves through the environment) drives 95% of the planet’s heat dynamics.
+The hydrological cycle, (the way that water moves through the environment) drives much of the planet’s heat dynamics.
 This gives us a much bigger lever for mitigating climate change.
 And for those not convinced, a big part of the remedy for both approaches is very similar – getting atmospheric carbon back into the soil.

 These pages focus on the dynamics of direct cooling.
 They are under construction.